Omega2 Aquilae

-Omega2 Aquilae, Latinized from ω2 Aquilae, is the Bayer designation for a star in the equatorial constellation of Aquila, the eagle.
-It has an apparent visual magnitude of 6.0, which is close to the lower limit of detectability with the naked eye.
+Omega2 Aquilae is a star in the equatorial constellation of Aquila, the eagle.
+Its name is a Bayer designation that is Latinized from ω2 Aquilae, and abbreviated Omega2 Aql or ω2 Aql.
+This star has an apparent visual magnitude of 6.0, which is close to the lower limit of detectability with the naked eye.
 According to the Bortle Dark-Sky Scale, this star can be viewed from dark rural skies.
 As the Earth orbits about the Sun, this star undergoes a parallax shift of 11.7 mas.
-This is equivalent to a physical distance of 279 ly from Earth, give or take a 2 light year margin of error.
+This is equivalent to a physical distance of 279 ly from Earth.
 The star is drifting closer to the Sun with a radial velocity of −26 km/s.